AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ## [!UICONTROL Company Hierarchy]

-Admin users can create a company hierarchy by assigning companies to a designated parent company.
+On initial company creation, the Company Hierarchy page control is empty when you expand it.
+After a company is created, Admin users with appropriate permissions can use the Company Hierarchy section to build a parent company organization by editing the designated parent company and assigning related companies.

 ![Companies Hierarchy Grid](./assets/company-hierarchy-grid.png){width="700" zoomable="yes"}